-You can visit my Facebook page and i post lot of text and video which will grow your awareness and will answer how to be self disciplined and i update it regularly : https://www.facebook.com/pg/betterworldsjp/videos/?ref=page_internal
+You can visit my Facebook page and I post a lot of text and video which will grow your awareness and will answer how to be self disciplined and I update it regularly: https://www.facebook.com/pg/betterworldsjp/videos/?ref=page_internal

-Attitude: Your feelings play an important role in selfdiscipline.
+Attitude: Your feelings play an important role in self-discipline.
 If you feel you can reach your goal, then you are already halfway there.
-During the Completion/Maintenance Stage, Emotional mind will try to short-circuit your attitude in many different ways.
-You can counter Emotional mind’s influence on your attitude by using positive Self-talk.
+During the Completion/Maintenance Stage, the Emotional mind will try to short-circuit your attitude in many different ways.
+You can counter the Emotional mind’s influence on your attitude by using positive Self-talk.

-I have a YouTube Channel also where i post video on growing attitude and character and you can subscribe it through : https://www.youtube.com/channel/UCYGdbB_F0qii4Zo_rn-rCyg/videos?view_as=subscriber.
+I have a YouTube Channel also where I post videos on growing attitude and character and you can subscribe to it through https://www.youtube.com/channel/UCYGdbB_F0qii4Zo_rn-rCyg/videos?view_as=subscriber.
 To answer how to be self disciplined good attitude is very much required.

 Action: You need to be aware of your consistency level during the Completion/Maintenance Stage, the same as you were during the Action Stage.
 People who have self-discipline difficulties tend to slack off as they get closer to the finish line.
 To guard against this tendency you need to pay close attention to your daily plan.
 Make sure you are actually doing things, not just thinking about them.
 In other words, monitor your progress daily, especially as you get closer to completion.
 Here you need to use Rewards more than ever.

-I you want to discuss with me about how to be self disciplined then you can connect me through my professional network on linkedin also here is the link :https://www.linkedin.com/in/sjpurohit/
+If you want to discuss with me how to be self disciplined then you can connect me through my professional network on LinkedIn also here is the link:https://www.linkedin.com/in/sjpurohit/